 Your bot will then show for customers during the selected period:

-How do Custom Bots work with Answer Bot, assignment rules and Inbox?
+How do Custom Bots work with Resolution Bot, assignment rules and Inbox?

 If you use an assignment rule in your bot’s follow up actions, this will take precedence over any Inbox assignment rules you’ve set up.